By Chantal India, on 7 February 2022

 It is best to create separate campaigns for different events like purchases, product visits, and completed forms.

 4. Measure Your Users Before Launching Your Campaign

-After creating the retargeting lists, you will have to wait and monitor them until they contain at least 1,000-2,000 users.
-Then, you will be ready to launch your first campaign according to these steps:
+After creating the retargeting lists, you will have to wait and monitor them until they contain at least 1,000-2,000 people.
+Then, you will be ready to launch your first campaign by following these steps: